President and Vice-Chancellor: Professor Attila Brungs

 The main UNSW campus is located on a 38-hectare site at Kensington, seven kilometres from the centre of Sydney.
 Other major campuses are the College of Fine Arts in the Sydney suburb of Paddington and UNSW Canberra at the Australia Defence Force Academy.

-In addition to UNSW Canberra at ADFA, UNSW has eight Faculties – Arts and Social Sciences; Built Environment; Engineering; Law; Medicine; Science; the Australian School of Business; and the College of Fine Arts – which offer an extensive range of undergraduate, postgraduate and research programs.
+In addition to UNSW Canberra at ADFA, UNSW has six Faculties- Arts, Design and Architecture; Engineering; Law & Justice; Medicine & Health; Science; and the School of Business- which offer an extensive range of undergraduate, postgraduate and research programs.